-Do not mow until well rooted.
-The initial mow should be a light topping.
-This is because the roots are still establishing and if cut too low the shock is too much for the plant to take and will take longer to re-cover, set the mower high and do -not remove more than 25% of the growth at anyone mowing, you can gradually reduce to the desired height over a period of time, domestic lawns should not be cut below 25mm (1 inch) in the summer.
+Do not mow your lawn until it is well-rooted.
+The initial mow should be a light topping - the roots will still be establishing.
+Set the mower high and aim to to cut no more than 25% off per mow - you can gradually reduce to the desired height over a period of time.
+Domestic lawns should not be cut below 25mm (1 inch) in the summer.
 In periods of drought it is recommended that you leave the lawn 35 mm (1.5 inches) and leave the clippings on.
-The longer grass will protect the soil from drying out and the clip-pings will also act as a mulch keeping moisture in.
+The longer grass will protect the soil from drying out and the clippings will also act as a mulch to keep moisture in.

-The best mower to buy is a cylinder mower, this gives a nice cutting action unlike the rotary mowers that give a tearing action.
+The best mower to buy is a cylinder mower.
+This has a clean-cutting action unlike the rotary mowers which have a ripping/tearing action.
 Cylinder mowers are more expensive but are worth the investment.
-Hover Mowers are good for banks but are not height adjustable to have any control of the lawns height.
+Hover Mowers are good for banks but are not height-adjustable.

 Whatever mower you decide to use it is recommended that you have the blades sharpened at the beginning of the season.
-A lawn being cut with a blunt blade can easily be identified by the brown tips on the turf, on close inspection of a blade you will see a ragged cut not a smooth cut, this will ruin the appearance of a lawn and could lead to a possibility of disease attacking the lawn.
+A lawn cut with a blunt blade can easily be identified by the brown tips on the turf.
+On close inspection of a blade you will see a jagged cut, which can ruin the appearance of a lawn and could lead to a possibility of disease affecting the lawn.

-You should use a box to collect your clippings (except in drought conditions), there are some mowers which will recycle the clippings straight back into the lawn.
-An advantage of this is that the clippings are chopped into small clippings which rot down and re-feed the lawn clippings can be used as compost but be aware.
+You should use a box to collect your clippings (except in drought conditions).
+There are some mowers which will recycle the clippings straight back into the lawn.
+The clippings are chopped very finely and rot down thus re-feed the lawn.

-At least once a year it is recommended that you scarify your lawn this can be done in early spring or autumn.
-This will remove any thatch and will encourage growth.
-This can be done in conjunction with a feedback.
+It is recommended that you scarify your lawn annually.
+This can be done in early spring or autumn.
+Any thatch will be removed and it will encourage growth.